CoderDojoBrianza/CoderDojo-Mobile-Toolbox/README.md

 ## Trying It

 Want to try it?
-Follow the [installation instructions](doc/installing.md)
+Follow the [User Guide](https://coderdojo-mobile-toolbox.readthedocs.io/en/latest/)

 ## Next features